pachewise/pachewise.github.io/src/_includes/about.md

 * Freelancing at small startups
 * Leading Eng and ML teams at Seek AI

 I love solving problems and thinking in systems and frameworks.
-I still live my old college's motto of "work hard, play hard."
+I still live by my old college's motto of "work hard, play hard."